 Porcelain production in Vienna dates back to 1718, but its success story shattered like a dropped plate in 1864, when the state-owned manufacturer closed.

-Fortunately, Augarten brought Viennese porcelain back to life in 1923, and their on-site museum gives you a taste of the history, tradition, innovation, and design culture surrounding the city’s “white gold”.
+Fortunately, Augarten brought Viennese porcelain back to life in 1923.
+Their on-site museum gives you a taste of the history, tradition, innovation, and design culture surrounding the city’s “white gold”.

-- Travel through the history of (Augarten) porcelain, with a focus on art and design
+- Travel through the history of (Augarten) porcelain

-- I recommend the behind-the-scenes “factory” tour (when available)
+- I recommend the “factory” tour (if available)

 - Included in the Vienna Pass